ionic-enterprise/tea-taster-ngrx/README.md

 # Tea Taster

 An application for storing tea tasting notes.
-This application is a demo of using [NgRx](https://ngrx.io) with Ionic Angular.
+This application is a demo of using [NgRx](https://ngrx.io) with Ionic Angular, Identity Vault, and Auth Connect.

 ## Building